Desk Layout

 Desk Feng Shui Layout Tips

 Good desk Feng Shui isn't about covering the desk in objects—it's about a steady seat, a clear view, smooth movement, and an orderly surface.
+Sort support, light, and flow first; that beats a row of lucky charms for getting into work.

 A steady seat comes first